yyh-pc/LidarSLAM/paraview_wrapping/Plugin/doc/How_to_SLAM_with_LidarView.md

 This button allows to clear the maps but keeps the external sensors state and the trajectory unchanged.

-### Reload trajectory

-A trajectory can be saved (see next section) and a path field allows to reload it afterwards.
-This allows to do some trajectory modification tests (e.g. pose graph optimization) and to reset to a known state without running the whole data again.

 ### 2D mode

 This checkbox allows to perform the whole process in 2D, optimizing only x, y and yaw in the world frame.